jessr92/Curriculum-vitae/jessica-reid-cv.md

 ### August 2015 to Present - Amazon

-* April 2017 to Present as Software Development Engineer 2
-* August 2015 to April 2017 as Software Development Engineer 1
+* August 2015 to Present as Software Development Engineer
 * June 2014 to August 2014 as Software Development Engineer Intern

 #### Inherent Relationships - May 2017 to Present

 The core of my work involves developing and supporting an Amazon catalog scale (billions of items across tens of marketplaces) data pipeline focused on the publication and management of relationships that power many Amazon retail experience features.
+I lead cross-team projects, and lead components for cross-organisation efforts, while also providing input to the overall strategy.
 I also directly mentor intern and permanent software developers.

 Technologies involved include AWS services such as EMR, DynamoDB, RDS, SQS, SNS with implementation primarily written in Java (including migrations from 8 to 11 to 17) with Typescript for infrastructure management and some systems